 The second part of the course will focus on map strategies and the team’s positioning.
 Students will be given a top-down view of a scenario in the game where they have to develop their own solutions and learn how to quickly lead their team into a position that may increase their chances of success.
 This will evolve their leadership and critical thinking skills.

 The final part of the course will be about developing the students’ communication skills.
 Although it may be difficult to talk to strangers online, it is of utmost importance to quickly befriend your new teammates, as bad team chemistry can result in a lack of communication between team members.
-This eventually leads to lackluster strategies, team coordination, and internal conflict.
+This can lead to lackluster strategies, team coordination, and internal conflict.
 Thus, communication can be a key aspect of increasing a student’s chances of winning a VALORANT game.

 In conclusion, this course will cover three key aspects of the game that can be said to be a large factor in determining one’s success in the game of VALORANT.
 Going through each of the parts of the course will work on specific skills that students can not only use in the game of VALORANT but in other aspects of their life such as in academics and sports.

+Notes:

+Since the prompt wants to bring out your creative side, it’s good to think outside the box in the items I pointed out above.
+This is a pre-existing game, so there will probably be many interested in this club.
+But that being said, it also means there’s a chance your ideas aren’t really something new or original.
+You have an opportunity to expand your creativity on the personal aspects of the game, such as why you created it and how you can achieve your objectives in unconventional ways.

+For example, I like how you point out that skills used in the game can benefit other aspects of your life as well.
+You can expand on that.
+Show why you’re passionate about the game and relate it to other aspects of your life.

+All the best!